-a.
+- a.
 Operate the adult fish passage facilities according to the fish passage season standards.
-Systems may be dewatered or operated out of criteria for repair and maintenance.

-b.
-Only one of the ladders servicing the two powerhouses and the associated powerhouse collection system (including the auxiliary water supply system) may be out of service or operating out of standard operating criteria at any one time unless specifically coordinated.

-c.
-Turbines will be operated in the priority outlined inTable Bon 5 during the winter maintenance period.

-d.
-One of the two ladders servicing the spillway channel will be in full operation at all times unless specially coordinated.

-e.
-Outage periods will be minimized to the extent practicable.

-f.
-Please see section 2.2.3.1. and Table Bon-6 to determine spill bays' 1 and 18 operating criteria.

-g.
-Adjust crowders at fish counting stations to full open if videotaping is temporarily discontinued due to unscheduled events or during the winter maintenance (dewatering) period only.

-h.
-Sea Lion Exclusion Devices (SLEDs) will be installed at all 8 main fishway entrances and B2 FOG's on or before February 01 and removed by June 15 each season.
-SLED's may be installed earlier or kept in place later if significant numbers of pinnipeds are present at Bonneville outside of these dates.
+Systems may be dewatered or operated out of criteria for repair and maintenance. - b.
+Only one ladder servicing the powerhouses and the associated powerhouse collection system (including the auxiliary water supply system) may be out of service or operating out of standard operating criteria at any one time, unless specifically coordinated. - c.
+Turbines will be operated in the priority outlined in Table Bon 14 during the winter maintenance period. - d.
+One of the two ladders servicing the spillway channel will be in full operation at all times unless specially coordinated. - e.
+Outage periods will be minimized to the extent practicable. - f.
+See section 2.2.3.1. and Table Bon-5 to determine spill bays' 1 and 18 operating criteria. - g.
+Adjust crowders at fish counting stations to full open if videotaping is temporarily discontinued due to unscheduled events or during the winter maintenance (dewatering) period only. - h.
+Sea Lion Exclusion Devices (SLEDs) will be installed at all 8 main fishway entrances and B2 FOGs on or before February 1 and removed by June 15 each season.
+SLEDs may be installed earlier or kept in place later if significant numbers of pinnipeds are present at Bonneville outside of these dates. - i.

-i.
 Inspect and calibrate all staff gauges and water level indicators.
-Repair and/or clean where necessary.
+Repair and/or clean where necessary. - j.

-j.
 Unless specially coordinated, dewater all ladders and inspect all dewatered sections of fish facilities for projections, debris, or plugged orifices that could injure fish or slow their progress up the ladder.
-Repair deficiencies.
+Repair deficiencies. - k.

-k.
 Inspect for and clear debris in the ladder exits.

-1. Reinstall picket leads at counting stations prior to watering up the ladders during maintenance.

-m.
-Remove STSs and VBSs from PH1 turbine units the week of December 15.
+- l.
+Reinstall picket leads at counting stations prior to watering up the ladders during maintenance. - m.
+At PH1, 1A, 6C and 10B should remain open from December 01 through the end of February.
+This operation is intended to facilitate steelhead kelt passage.